git/git.github.io/rev_news/drafts/edition-79.md

   initially [proposed and developed](https://lore.kernel.org/git/CAJo=hJtyof=HRy=2sLP0ng0uZ4=S-DpZ5dR1aF+VHVETKG20OQ@mail.gmail.com/) in 2017 by Shawn Pearce.
-An implementation of it has then been integrated in [JGit](https://git.eclipse.org/r/plugins/gitiles/jgit/jgit/+/refs/heads/master/Documentation/technical/reftable.md), and Han-Wen has been working for sometime on versions of this backend for Git and libgit2.
+An implementation of it has then been integrated in [JGit](https://git.eclipse.org/r/plugins/gitiles/jgit/jgit/+/refs/heads/master/Documentation/technical/reftable.md), and Han-Wen has been working for some time on versions of this backend for Git and libgit2.

   Junio suggested to change parts of the test that were creating or